AMFlow: a Mathematica package for Feynman integrals computation via Auxiliary Mass Flow: Numerical fit

-Basically, condition 1 is better when fitting dependence on $\epsilon$, because we can always choose real values of $\epsilon$ to avoid potential complexities.
-Note that \eqref{eq:reference} only serves as a reference, and in practice one may need to make some adjustments to get better results.
+Next we can discuss how to apply this trick to the computation of Feynman integrals.
+To obtain numerical results of master integrals as expansions in $\epsilon$, we can solve differential equations \eqref{eq:deq} with some numerical values of $\epsilon$ and solve a system of linear equations like Eq.~\eqref{eq:linearfit} for each master integral \footnote{Suppose these integrals have been normalized such that they all start with $\epsilon^0$.}.
+We find the first way to choose sample points stated after Eq.~\eqref{eq:linearfit} is better to use in this case, because we can always choose real values of $\epsilon$ to avoid potential complexities.
+Note that \eqref{eq:min1} and \eqref{eq:min2} only serve as a reference, and in practice one may need to make some adjustments to get satisfactory results.

 This trick brings several benefits.
-First, a much simpler code structure is made possible, because in this framework all integrals are simply pure numbers and we only need to deal with purely numerical differential equations.
-Second, the problem of $\epsilon$-order cancellations is totally resolved, because the information of $\epsilon$-order is transformed into numerical digits, and the latter is rather cheap in our framework.
-Finally, it allows us to efficiently parallelize the program to further improve the performance.
+First, a much simpler code structure is made possible, because in this framework all integrals are simply pure numbers rather than expansions in $\epsilon$, which is much easier to carry out.
+Second, the problem of $\epsilon$-order cancellations is totally resolved, because we never use truncated series in $\epsilon$ to express any integral throughout the calculations, which means we can always include more $\epsilon$-orders by simply increasing the precision of the integrals.
+Finally, the computations at different sample points are totally independent and thus can be massively parallelized to save our waiting time.

-To achieve asymptotic expansions of Feynman integrals at a given phase-space point or a given value of $\eta$, similar trick can be applied.
-Sometimes, this trick becomes crucial, given the fact that there are usually many removable singularities in differential equations.
-With numerical fit of points uniformly distributed on a circle centered at the expansion point, removable singularities inside of the circle can be totally ignored.
+This trick can also be applied to achieve asymptotic expansions of Feynman integrals at a given phase-space point or a given value of $\eta$.
+Sometimes, this becomes crucial, given the fact that there are usually many removable singularities in differential equations.
+With the second way to choose sample points on a circle, removable singularities inside the circle can be totally ignored.

-\section{Using \texttt{AMFlow}}
+\section{Using {\tt AMFlow}}

-The latest version of \texttt{AMFlow} can be downloaded from
+The latest version of {\tt AMFlow} can be downloaded from

-After the download, users should follow the guidance outlined in \texttt{README.md} to install this package properly on their devices.
-Then \texttt{AMFlow} can be loaded by the command \texttt{Get["/path/to/AMFlow.m"];}\\ By default, \texttt{FiniteFlow+LiteRed} is used to do integrals reduction.
-But if \texttt{Kira} is preferred, users can simply type \texttt{SetReductionOptions["IBPReducer" -> "Kira"];}\\ Other reduction packages provided by users can also be used.
-After that, users can look into the basic usage of \texttt{AMFlow}.
+Users can then follow the guidance outlined in \texttt{README.md} to install this package properly on their devices.
+After that, the package can be loaded by the command \texttt{Get["/path/to/AMFlow.m"];}

+\texttt{AMFlow} depends on external programs to do integrals reduction.
+To use different reducers, one can set the following option